Migrate from Rockset

 Rollups

 The Tinybird equivalent of rollups is Materialized Views.
 Materialized Views give you a way to pre-aggregate and pre-filter large Data Sources incrementally, adding simple logic using SQL to produce a more relevant Data Source with significantly fewer rows.
-Put simply, Materialized Views shift computational load from query time to ingestion time, so your endpoints stay fast.
+Put simply, Materialized Views shift computational load from query time to ingestion time, so your API Endpoints stay fast.
 See the Materialized Views docs.

 Query Lambdas